peterj/workshop-material/istio/README.md

 ## Installing Istio

+Before you install Istio, make sure you have allocated enough CPU/memory in Docker for Mac/Windows or Minikube.
+It is recommended you allocate 4 CPUs an 10 GB of memory.

 1. In the terminal/console, open the `istio-1.3.3` folder (or the folder where you downloaded/extracted the Istio to).
 1. Install Istio custom resource definitions (CRD) and wait for about a minute or so for the CRDs to get applied.